MicrosoftDocs/win32/desktop-src/Controls/nm-keydown-toolbar.md

 ---
 title: NM\_KEYDOWN (toolbar) notification code
 description: Sent by a control when the control has the keyboard focus and the user presses a key.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 'bdfcf9da-118b-4fe6-9a0a-6329eb9196ef'
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: bdfcf9da-118b-4fe6-9a0a-6329eb9196ef
+keywords:
-keywords: ["NM_KEYDOWN (toolbar) notification code Windows Controls"]
+- NM_KEYDOWN (toolbar) notification code Windows Controls
 topic_type:
 - apiref
 api_name: